-BIOL 3400 Plant Physiology 4 credits
+BIOL 3400 Plant Anatomy and Physiology 4 Credits

-An overview of the life processes of plants.
-Topics include photosynthesis, movement of water and solutes, plant nutrition and soils, and internal and external factors affecting plant growth and flowering.
+This course will examine the key concepts of plant anatomy and physiology.
+Topics include the structure of cells, tissues, organs and special anatomical features of vascular plants, plant growth and development, plan metabolism, water transport, plant nutrition in soils and internal and external factors affecting plant growth and flowering.

-BIOL 3410 Pathophysiology 4 credits
+BIOL 3410 Pathophysiology 4 Credits

-Prerequisites: BIOL 3350 and 3450 with a grade of C or better
+Prerequisites: BIOL 3111 or 3450, with a grade of C or better